remove 'sp' if it matches at the start of the input string

 'this meme'

 These remove methods will delete the given substring only once from the start or end of the string.
 On the other hand, the strip methods treat the argument as a set of characters to be matched any number of times in any order until a non-matching character is found.
-Here's an example:
+Here are some examples:

 >>> 'these memes'.removesuffix('esm')